DailyJavascript/DailyJavaScriptBlog/content/posts/strict-mode.md

 draft: false
 ---

-A few of our users at **[Daily JavaScript](https://www.dailyjavascript.io?refcode=f214fa9c4f9142f834e2)** have emailed me asking if they should enable strict mode when writing the solution to the daily javascript coding challenges.
+A few of our users at {{< url >}} have emailed me asking if they should enable strict mode when writing the solution to the daily javascript coding challenges.
 I decided to write a post to clarify to all our users what strict mode is and if there is any benefits to enabling it when writing their coding solutions.

 ## TL;DR
 >**JavaScript lets you declare 'strict mode' in your JavaScript files to remove some of the flexibility innate in the JavaScript language prior to ES5.
 It's not required for solving the coding challenges and no company is going to think poorly of you if you neglect to include it in your solutions when you are given a coding challenge or whiteboard problem during a technical interview.**